DandaAkhilReddy/reddy/README.md

 ## 🙏 Acknowledgments

+- Anthropic for Claude 3.5 Sonnet vision capabilities
-- OpenAI for GPT-4o vision capabilities
+- OpenAI for GPT-4 nutrition agent capabilities
 - MediaPipe for pose detection
 - WHOOP for fitness wearable inspiration
+- FastAPI for the amazing async web framework
+- LangChain & LangGraph for multi-agent orchestration
 - Open-source community for amazing tools

 ## 📞 Support